 Mentees included students and recent graduates who are eager to work in the energy sector, young professionals looking to progress within the industry, as well as experienced individuals who are looking to transition to the energy sector.

 WiRE’s Hamilton/Mississauga chapter is in the process of planning a WiRE Speed Mentoring event in partnership with the University of Waterloo's Co-operative Education team.
-They are currently looking for professionals to volunteer as "speed-mentors" for an afternoon on campus (exact date and time in June soon to be determined).
-Please contact chapter co-leads Brittany Berry and Roopam Singh at firstname.lastname@example.org if you'd be interested in serving as a mentor!
+They are currently looking for professionals to volunteer as "speed-mentors" for an afternoon on campus Tuesday, June 25th from 5:30PM to 7:30PM.
+Please contact chapter co-leads Brittany Berry and Roopam Singh at email@example.com if you'd be interested in serving as a mentor!

 This event will help students, who are exploring careers in the energy sector, to receive mentorship from experienced industry professionals with established careers.
 Sessions will facilitate short, focused conversations between mentees and their mentors from various fields and disciplines of the sector.
 As a mentor, you can expect to: